youyinnn/s2search/README.md

 </details>

-# Score computing and plot work flow
+# Score computing and plotting work flow

+1. Create exp folder;
+2. Put data into exp folder;
+3. Create a config file for this experiment;
+4. Run a command to use s2search to get the npy data;
+5. Run a command to generate the jupyter notebook for data plotting of this experiment;

-## Config a experiment
+## Step 1-3.
+Setup experiment

 1. Create a folder under `pipelining`, folder name would be the experiment name.
 Say `pipelining/exp4`.
 2. Put all of your paper data under the experiment folder.
 Say `pipelining/exp4/cslg.data` and so on.